greg-raven/grus/_posts/2010-12-02-feinstein-no-to-dream-act-amnesty.md

 {% include signature.html %}

 P.S.
-Just one month ago the American people voted against all this cr\*p.
+Just one month ago the American people voted against all this crap.
 You and the other members of the treason lobby won't get away with this!

+Sent to:
+: Barbara Boxer, Dianne Feinstein